 To develop projections for residential combustion, ideally, the historical inventory should be at a higher tier than tier 1 (at least for the most significant pollutants) ().
 A survey of the residential appliance population is helpful to understand the types of appliances and fuels used and potentially trends in appliance use.
 Note that national energy models for the residential sector may incorporate such information or assumptions on residential heating equipment.

-In the absence of national information, it is possible to adopt a first iteration of a technology mix from the assumptions and estimates within the ecodesign preparatory studies or GAINS model ().
-Table A1-6 provides a summary of solid fuel heating appliances from an ecodesign preparatory study (for solid fuel boilers and local space heaters (LSHs)).
-Fuel data from the ecodesign study are notionally for 2007 but may allow development of a baseline technology split.
+In the absence of national information, it is possible to adopt a first iteration of a technology mix from the assumptions and estimates within the GAINS model ().

-Table A1-6 Annual energy consumption (petajoules) by appliance type